beNative/docforge/docs/README.md

 - **Customizable Interface:** Switch between light and dark themes, adjust the UI scale, and choose from multiple icon sets to personalize your experience.
 - **Offline First:** All your data is stored locally on your machine.
 - **Auto-Update:** The application can automatically check for and install updates (pre-release versions are opt-in).
+- **Resizable Layout:** The sidebar, templates panel, and logger panel are all fully resizable to customize your workspace.

 ## Getting Started